Skip to content

 <script lang="ts">

-import Link from "$lib/components/links/Link.svelte"
+import Link from "$lib/components/links/link.svelte"

 </script>